Skip to Main Content Skip to Footer Content

 A submersible sump pump is the most common type.
 With these sump pumps, both the motor and the pump sit inside the pit, submerging in water as the pit fills up.
 Submersible sump pumps are more powerful than other sump pumps.
 Because of this, they can pump a greater amount of water and can even pump debris that may have found its way into the sump pit.

 Since these sump pumps operate underwater, they are much quieter and are less likely to overheat since water cools the motor.
-Because these systems are bigger than pedestal pumps, they require a large pit to ensure proper functioning.
+These systems are bigger than pedestal pumps, so they require a large pit to ensure proper functioning.

 2. Pedestal sump pump